Ashley Minner, Tanya Garcia, Loring Cornish

 The Contemporary is a nomadic, non-collecting art museum in Baltimore, Maryland.
 Our mission expands the idea of a museum as an incubator that commissions site-specific and subject-oriented projects.
 We engage diverse audiences and advance contemporary art through projects and educational programming.
 Our work is inspired by three guiding principles: artists matter, collaboration is key, and audience is everywhere.

 Maryland Art Place (MAP) inspires, supports, and encourages artistic expression through innovative programming, exhibitions, and educational opportunities while recognizing the powerful impact art can have on our community.
 MAP creates a dynamic environment for artists of our time to engage the public by nurturing and promoting new ideas.
 MAP has served as a critical resource for contemporary art in the Mid-Atlantic since 1981.

 Knits, Soy & Metal produces handmade vegan friendly products that are high quality and sourced in the USA.
 Our line of Hand Knitted items, are made with close attention to detail using extra soft material that is both warm, durable and completely free of all Animal bi-products.
 Our locally crafted jewelry is simple and dainty enough to wear with layers and bold enough to wear as an everyday piece.
 Our all natural 100% Soy candles are hand poured in small batches (right here in Baltimore) to produce the best quality and freshness using scents that range from earthy, to floral, to food inspired.

-More than nine million people and businesses use MailChimp to design and send email newsletters.
-MailChimp shares CreativeMornings’ belief that we’re better when we work together.
+More than 15 million people and businesses around the world use Mailchimp’s marketing automation platform to to reach their customers and grow their business.
+Mailchimp shares CreativeMornings’ belief that we’re better when we work together.

 The ability to overcome adversity and withstand waves of turbulent times is part of the human spirit.
 In our hardwiring, it is the oldest of threads that also fuels our creativity.